 - If there is not enough brine after tampering everything, you may add a small amount of 2.5% salt water solution to cover the cabbage (it MUST be a 2.5% solution).
 A 2.5% salt water solution is made by weighing one quart of water in grams, then multiplying the weight of the water by 0.025.
 The number you get is the amount of salt in grams you add to the water.
 This water can be saved in the refrigerator for multiple uses.

 - During the first few days of fermentation carbon dioxide and bubbles will be produced.
+During this time you will need to burp the jar.
+To burp the jar, just remove the lid to let the gas out and check to make sure everything is still submerged below the brine.
 You must make sure that your fermentation weight and cabbage pieces are staying submerged BELOW the brine.
 You may have to press everything down with a clean spoon/tamper a few times.

 - The sauerkraut needs to ferment at least 3 1/2 weeks, so that all the stages of bacterial succession can occur.
 3 1/2 weeks also allows enough time for the final stage Lactobacillus bacteria to produce enough lactic acid.
 Visit our Science of Fermentation blog to read more about the stages of fermentation!